Housing Data & Statistics from Governments, NGOs and Experts

 Construction forecast from 2017 to 2021, for residential, industrial, and commercial sectors.

-This original research by SFU students explores and benchmarks the delays and processes in municipal building approvals in residential multi-family developments across the Metro Vancouver region and Abbotsford.
-Partners included: The Greater Vancouver Home Builders Association, municipalities, developers and Metro Vancouver.
+This original research by SFU students and others explores and benchmarks the delays and processes in municipal building approvals in residential multi-family developments across the Metro Vancouver region and Abbotsford over various years and housing forms.
+Partners included: The Greater Vancouver Home Builders Association, municipalities, Real Estate Foundation of BC, developers and Metro Vancouver.
+Additional housing types and their approval processes are in the three links below.

 A deep survey of B.C. owners, buyers, sellers, and renters, providing expert insight and recommendations on trends and buying habits of British Columbians.